akarim23131/Graph_rag_step_by_step/README.md

 # Graph_rag_step_by_step
 Building each step of GraphRag separately.
 Each step can be edited and modified.

+Step # 1
 Chunking of the input .txt file
 Before starting any process, we have to install or clone the microsoft graphrag repo.